-- You can access Canvas through the Bellevue College homepage or by clicking HERE. - For technical problems with Canvas, contact the HELP desk at (425) 564-4357 or by click HERE.
+- You can access Canvas through the Bellevue College homepage or by clicking HERE. - In addition to the course syllabus, Canvas is your primary source of information for this course.
+All due dates, materials related to class, and announcements will be posted and available through Canvas.
+I suggest that you check Canvas several times a week. - For technical problems with Canvas, contact the HELP desk at (425) 564-4357 or by click HERE.